INRIX-rebecca-davey/python-ml-workshop/README.md

 The INRIX office is at Station House in Altrincham, just opposite the train/tram station.
 Closer to the event you'll receive information about access.

+If you have any questions at all then please get in touch: datascienceevents@inrix.com

 ## What's going to happen

 Description of what we'll be doing and what the goal is.